 - VPN service and configuration for iOS devices, therefore providing greater security

-- Miradore offers a free package for small businesses, upgrade from as little as $1 per device, per month.
+- Miradore offers a free package for small businesses, or $2.85 AUD per device, per month for premium users.

 - Compatible with Android, iOS, Mac OS and Windows

 Scalefusion (formally Mobile Lock Pro) is a mobile device management solution that offers multi-OS management capabilities and comes integrated with Eva Communication Suite.
 This means it has your back for driving effective team conversations in your business.
 While initially launched for the Android business market, it now supports Apple devices, too.

 - Easily enrol, configure, secure, and manage devices